-- Telephone and text the parent/carer on the first day of absence if we have not heard from them by 9.45 am. - If no response is received and the absence is unauthorised a member of school staff will conduct a home visit as directed by head teacher.
-If there are safeguarding concerns contact will be made with the family as soon as possible. - If a pupil's absences are increasing and we are not aware of a good reason the parent/carer will be invited to meet the Head Teacher, Deputy Head Teacher or Pastoral Care Lead. - If absences persist the attendance team will discuss actions with the Education Welfare Officer.
+- Telephone the parent/carer on the first day of absence if we have not heard from them by 9.30 am. - If no response is received and the absence is unauthorised a member of school staff will conduct a home visit as directed by head teacher.
+If there are safeguarding concerns contact will be made with the family as soon as possible. - If a pupil's absences are increasing and we are not aware of a good reason the parent/carer will be invited to meet the Head Teacher, Deputy Head Teacher or Family and Pupil Support Worker. - If absences persist the attendance team will discuss actions with the Education Welfare Officer.